Getting to know how co-ownership works

 IBC‘s expertise at the service of all

-IBC has been working for several years with its members and various stakeholders to improve and find solutions related to co-ownership and claims settlement issues.
+Over the years IBC has worked with its members and various stakeholders to improve and find solutions related to divided co-ownership and claims settlement issues.

-It has tabled briefs, made representations to and met on numerous occasions with the government: IBC is doing everything it can to advance the position of P&C insurers regarding the need for better quality of construction and more responsible management of co-ownership buildings.
+It has tabled briefs, made representations to, as well as met on numerous occasions with the government.
+IBC has spared no effort to advance the position of P&C insurers about the need for better construction quality and more responsible management of condo buildings.

-At the same time, IBC has shared its expertise with its members, promoting the following activities :
+IBC has also shared its expertise with consumers and its members, and:

-- Revising home insurance forms to better meet the needs of both policyholders and insurers
+- Revised home insurance forms to meet the needs of both policyholders and insurers.